plowsec/plowsec.github.io/content/angr-template.md

 ## Introduction

-This post aimes to be the first in a series where I document my journey in learning [angr](https://github.com/angr/angr) to solve real-world problems.
+This post aims to be the first in a series where I document my journey in learning [angr](https://github.com/angr/angr) to solve real-world problems.
 At first, CTF challenges will be used as examples, the goal being to learn to handle more and more corner cases as I am making progress.

 Learning to use [angr](https://github.com/angr/angr) effectively was a personal objective I had in mind for the past year.
 Unfortunately, the examples I found online were either too old, too simple or too complicated.
 In view of that, an emphasis will be put on explaining solutions to every problem encountered or potential gotchas.